-It's been nearly seven years since I finished the series on the wayward child.
+It's been over a decade since I finished the series on the wayward child.
 If you read the whole thing, you know the personal pain and seemingly senseless suffering our family endured due to one child's rebellion.
 It continues...

 There is an oft-repeated phrase in the Bible that I have learned to relish: "But God..."